vap-library/vap-library/README.md

 **The policies in the library can be installed with a few commands and can be enforced with namespace labels.**

 # Installing and using the library
+Validating Admission Policy (VAP) has been promoted to GA in Kubernetes 1.30.
+The policies in this library are using the v1 API and as such, they **require Kubernetes 1.30 or newer**.

-> **_NOTE:_** Validating Admission Policy is beta in 1.28+ and disabled by default in most Kubernetes distributions up
+> **_NOTE:_** Validating Admission Policy was beta in 1.28 and 1.29 and were disabled by default in most Kubernetes
-> to 1.30 (in which it turned to GA and got enabled by default).
-Follow the [official instructions](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/#before-you-begin)
+> distributions.
+One could modify the API of the policies from `v1` to `v1beta1` and most probably they would work in
+> those version of Kubernetes as well.
+For 1.28 and 1.29 follow the [official instructions](https://v1-29.docs.kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/#before-you-begin)
-> to enable it on your k8s cluster/distribution*
+> to enable VAP on your k8s cluster/distribution*.
+However, we do not run tests on older K8s versions.

 Every CRD that is used for policy parameter has a name prefix of `VAPLib` and every resource that the library creates has a suffix of `.vap-library.com` to avoid name collisions.
 This allows that the resources can be safely applied from